juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 ### Mount host's directory in Mount Pod {#mount-host-path}

-In some scenarios, you need to mount the host's directory in the Mount Pod.
-For example, you need to mount the host's `/etc/hosts` path to use a proxy to access object storage.
-You can mount the directory of the host to the Mount Pod in the following way.
-Config is set differently for static and dynamic provisioning.
+If you need to mount files or directories into the mount pod, use `juicefs/host-path`, you can specify multiple path (separated by comma) in this field.
+Also, this field appears in different locations for static / dynamic provisioning, take `/data/file.txt` for an example:

 #### Static provisioning